AndiLuo/redux-crud-project-personal/README.md

 Hi everyone!
 This is just a small MERN stack (Mongo-Express-React-Node) application that allows you to search for and create data entries.
-## Available Scripts

-In the project directory, you can run:

 ### `npm install`
-Prior to starting the app, you will need to run 'npm install' in the backend directory and frontend directory to install all neccessary modules.
+Prior to starting the app, you will need to run 'npm install' via. node terminal in the backend directory and frontend directory to install all neccessary modules.

 ### `npm start`